MarcoLodini/windows365/Windows365/link/usb-nfc-reader-support.md

 - Refer to the documentation provided by the reader's manufacturer.
 - Use the Device Manager on your PC:
   1. Plug in the USB NFC reader to a Windows PC (not Windows 365 Link).
-  2. In Device Manager, locate the reader device,right-click on it, and select **Properties**.
+  2. In Device Manager, locate the reader device, right-click on it, and select **Properties**.
   3. In the **Details** tab, select **Compatible Ids** properties.
   4. The reader is compatible if **USB\Class_0b&SubClass_00** is in the list.

 ![Screencap of smartcard reader properties.](media/usb-nfc-support/smartcard-reader-properties.png)

-## Sign in with a NFC Reader
+## Sign in with an NFC Reader

 Whether you sign into a device you used before or a new device, follow these steps to sign in with an NFC reader:

-1. On the landing page select the USB icon.
+1. On the landing page, select the USB icon.
-2. After you see the sign in prompt **Tap your security key on the reader or insert it into the USB port**,tap your key on the NFC reader.
+2. After you see the sign in prompt **Tap your security key on the reader or insert it into the USB port**, tap your key on the NFC reader.
-3. Type your security key PIN (iff required).
+3. Type your security key PIN (if required).
 4. Type the FIDO PIN and press the enter key.
 5. Tap and hold the FIDO token against the reader.
 6. You’re signed in.